coleifer/peewee/docs/peewee/relationships.rst

            print(f'{user.username}: {tweet.content} '
                  f'({len(tweet.favorites)} favorites)')

-``with_related`` accepts more than one :class:`Load`, so several independent branches can hang off the same parent in a single call:
+:meth:`~ModelSelect.with_related` accepts more than one :class:`Load`, so several independent branches can hang off the same parent in a single call:

 .. code-block:: python